hanndoddi/hanndoddi_site/docs/journal/posts/journey_vs_code.md

     },
 ```

-## remaping using autohotkey or power toyes
+## remapping using auto hotkey or power toys

-Adding code block you have to use this topcomma *`* alot its not on my keyboard so ive remaped it I used the  qustion mark but can now see its a problem.
+Adding code block you have to use this topcomma *`* a lot its not on my keyboard so ive remapped it I used the question mark but can now see its a problem.
 [topic on this matter](https://superuser.com/questions/406211/how-to-make-if-its-possible-character-on-windows-without-alt-96)

 alt 96     `